TandemCreativeDev/fac-ws_extensions_heading-highlighter/README.md

 The `utils` fodler has been deprecated as we are now targeting all tabs and this can be handled by our **background script**.

 > [!NOTE]
-> This is not the only way to solve this problem, but for plasmo to work you will need as a minimum `popup.tsx` in the `src` folder and either `content.ts` in the `src` folder or a `contents` folder with code files that interact with the webpages' DOM elements.
+> This is not the only way to solve this problem, but for plasmo to work you will need as a minimum `popup.tsx` in the `src` folder, a background service worker for messaging in the `background/messages/` folder and either `content.ts` in the `src` folder or a `contents` folder with code files that interact with the webpages' DOM elements.

 ## Run Solution